 Sylvester Stallone aka John Rambo will debut exclusive images of his final outing as Rambo at the Cannes film festival this year!
-A video montage at the screening will honour his 50-year career in film and TV, and showcase the world premiere of Ted Kotcheff’s “Rambo: First Blood” in 4K at the Grand Théâtre Lumière.
+A video montage honouring him for his 50-year career in film and TV will be played at the screening and there will be a showcase of the world premiere of Ted Kotcheff’s “Rambo: First Blood” in 4K at the Grand Théâtre Lumière.

 6. Diego Maradona

-Diego Maradona is the third film from the team behind the award-winning “Senna” and “Amy,” with Asif Kapadia directing and James Gay-Rees and Paul Martin producing.
-It tells the story of Maradona – regarded as one of the best players of all time – during his time at Italian club Napoli in the 1980s, tracing his on and off the pitch exploits in Italy.
+Diego Maradona is the third film from the award-winning team behind “Senna” and “Amy,”.
+Directed by Asif Kapadia and produced by James Gay-Rees and Paul Martin this film tells the story of Maradona who regarded as one of the best players of during his time at Italian club Napoli in the 1980s.
+The movie traces his on and off the pitch exploits in Italy.